LittleFox2024/Code-871/README.md

 Just use "g++ -o main.exe main.cpp" or "cl main.cpp", then execute main.exe.

-Note that if you build it with Cygwin, all accounts using it must wither call it theough Cygwin or have Cygwin in their %PATH% variable.
+Note that if you build it with Cygwin, all accounts using it must either call it through Cygwin or have the Cygwin files in their %PATH% variable.
 This is the only reason I even gave VS a try... and it was not a great experience.